supervision-systems-development/graph-models/README.md

 ` nil | t(-5,1),t(3,1),t(1,-1),t(2,-1),t(4,1),t(5,1) | a(-5) ; a(1) ; a(3) ; a(4) ; a(5) | a(2) ; a(4) | n[1]: nxor -> n[2]: nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor | executing  `

 shows the action ` 5 ` added to the list of correct actions and an added indicator for this action, which indicates that this action has been correct.

+### Seventh action: -7

 The next action, the final action ` -7 ` can be sent to the supervision system by adding it to the last resulting configuration:

 ` a(-7) | t(-5,1),t(3,1),t(1,-1),t(2,-1),t(4,1),t(5,1) | a(-5) ; a(1) ; a(3) ; a(4) ; a(5) | a(2) ; a(4) | n[1]: nxor -> n[2]: nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor | executing `